Sheets

 In a real scenario, queries run on your own transaction list, but for this documentation, the transactions shown here will be used instead.

-Before we dive into writing queries, it’s important to understand postings.
+Before we dive into writing queries, it's important to understand the difference between transactions, postings and lots.

 Every transaction is made up of two or more postings.
 Each posting affects an account, and the overall sum of all postings in a transaction is always zero.
 A posting is considered negative (-) if it appears on the left side and positive (+) if it appears on the right.